Albanians in Greece: Southern Greece

-The Arvanites are by a community composed of the Southern Albanian dialectological group of Arvanitika speakers, known as Arvanites.
-They are a population group in Greece who traditionally speak Arvanitika, a form of Tosk Albanian.
-They settled in Greece during the late Middle Ages and were the dominant population element of some regions in the south of Greece until the 19th century.
-Arvanites today self-identify as Greeks and have largely assimilated into mainstream Greek culture, they retain their dialect Arvanitika and cultural similarities with Albanians, but refuse any national connection with them and do not consider themselves an ethnic minority.
+Arvanites played a major role in the Greek War of Independence, which led them to self-identify in the Greek nation and to be largely assimilated into mainstream Greek culture.
+Although they retain their Arvanitic dialect and cultural similarities with Albanians, they refuse national connections with them and do not consider themselves an ethnic minority.
 Albanian remained a "second language" in the Greek navy into the 20th century.
 Arvanitika is endangered due to language shift towards Greek and large-scale internal migration to the cities in recent decades.
 The Arvanites are not considered an ethnic minority within Greece.